Return to the Batcave: The Misadventures of Adam and Burt: Casting

 Apart from West and Ward, a number of actors from the original series also appeared in the film.
 This includes Frank Gorshin, who played the Riddler, Julie Newmar, who played Catwoman for the first two seasons of the show and Lee Meriwether, who played Catwoman in the Batman theatrical film.
 Gorshin and Newmar appear as themselves, while Meriwether appears as a waitress.

 Due to licensing problems involving the original TV series, the makers of this film were only allowed to use footage from the 1966 Batman feature film.
 As a result, Lee Meriwether's rendition of Catwoman is the only one seen in archive footage in this film (even during a musical sequence intended to pay tribute to Newmar).
-Zambia-born actress Julia Rose plays the young Julie Newmar and gets to briefly don the Catwoman costume.
+Zambia-born actress Julia Rose plays the young Julie Newmar and is seen briefly in the Catwoman costume.

 Jason Marsden, who plays the young Burt Ward/Robin, has done a few voice roles in DC/Warner Bros Cartoons such as Batman Beyond, Justice League Unlimited, and Young Justice.

 Lyle Waggoner, who originally auditioned for the part of Batman, and Betty White both have cameos in the movie.
 Some of Waggoner's actual audition tape footage can be seen in the film.
 Waggoner ended up landing a role in another DC Comics' TV series: he played Steve Trevor on Wonder Woman in the 1970s alongside Lynda Carter as the title character.
 Adam West's daughter, Nina West, also has a cameo as a psychotic actress who tries to kill Burt Ward after a one-night stand.
 This incident is mentioned in Ward's autobiography, My Life in Tights.
 During the original series, of the four main supervillains (Joker, Riddler, Penguin, and Catwoman), only Riddler never entered the Batcave set; in the movie the Riddler finally does enter the Batcave.